DjangoGirls/tutorial/intro_to_command_line/README.md

     $ whoami
     olasitarska

-As you can see, computer just presented you your username.
+As you can see, the computer just presented you your username.
 Neat, huh?:)

 > Try to type each command, do not copy paste.
 You'll remember more this way!